14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 Your BOGO offer can be even better if you have matching products, just like Briar Baby.
 But if you’re not launching a new collection specifically for Mother’s Day, feel free to make curated suggestions for your online shoppers instead.

-8. Promote a free shipping offer
+8. Promote free shipping and BNPL

 If you don’t normally offer free shipping with all orders, consider running a free shipping campaign around the same period as Mother’s Day.

 How important is free shipping?
 Researchers from the Baymard Institute have found that 48% of abandoned carts are caused by extra costs, such as taxes and shipping fees.
+People who are on the fence about ordering from your website due to shipping fees may finally pull the trigger on that purchase once those fees disappear.
+Additionally, you can offer the Buy Now Pay Later (BNPL) option.

 9. Create a product bundle mothers will love